 Meg is the Crisis Intervention Manager at Domestic Abuse Intervention Services (DAIS).
 In her role at DAIS, Meg coordinates the Crisis Response and Crisis Line Programs, supervising 35 - 40 individuals within both programs.
 She also oversees the SAAV Program for DAIS, providing direct services to SAAV's clients.
 She has worked at DAIS since the Spring of 2008.
 Meg graduated from Winona State University in 2007 with a Health Promotion – Community Health Degree with a Women and Gender Studies Minor.
 Meg's focus on SAAV's board is client services for the domestic abuse victims we serve.

 Cheri is an Animal Services Officer for Madison and Dane County Environmental Health.
 She holds a Bachelor of Science degree in Wildlife Biology from Iowa State University, and has been active with both wild and domestic animals for most of her life, and professionally for nearly 20 years.
 She has been an Animal Humane Officer in Dane County since 1996, and administered the animal intake portion of The SAAV program while an employee at the Dane County Humane Society for many years.
 Cheri brings a wealth of experience in animal control and animal welfare issues to SAAV.

-Sheila joined the SAAV Board of Directors in 2013 and oversees SAAV's general volunteers.
+Sheila joined the SAAV Board of Directors in 2013.
 Sheila is also a dedicated volunteer at the Dane County Humane Society in the capacity of an Adoption Counselor.
 Sheila's volunteer experience has included county shelters, animal rescue, and the the court system as a Court Appointed Special Advocate for foster children.
 She graduated from Oregon State University with a Bachelors of Science in Communication.
 She also has experience in sales and marketing.